Two barriers mainly exist within the brain & spinal cord i.e

 Importance of Blood-Brain Barrier

-Why blood brain barrier important?
+Why blood-brain barrier important?

 Similarly, another main importance of the blood-brain barrier is to maintain the nervous system homeostasis.
 The nervous system needs a stable environment.
 Components of blood fluctuated frequently like during physical stress, fasting the components of blood fluctuate from time to time.

-Not only normal functioning Blood-Brain Barrier is required for the protection but also for normal healthy brain function because the brain uses chemical signals to send messages.
+Not only normal functioning Blood-Brain Barrier is required for the protection but also for the normal healthy brain function because the brain uses chemical signals to send messages.
 So, the brain needs to maintain its chemical homeostasis for which the Blood-Brain barrier is also important.

 That means it keeps the precious balance of ions in the fluid, surrounding the cells so that the neurons fire action potentials & none of the chemical signals get confused.